dragoi75/jetbrains-ReSharper-taks2/README.md

 What is the best way to use limited time to maximize the chances of getting the best possible grade?

 ## Implementation idea
-I will use a greedy algorithm to determine the best combination of exercises to be completed.
-Given that in the exam, all exercises have the same probability of appearing, the best choice would be for the student to first do the chapters that have the **most questions** but that require the **least amount of time** to be completed.
-Therefore, we can choose the chapters in _descending_ order based on the ratio of `Ki / Ti`, with `Ki` the number of questions topic `i` has, and `Ti` the number of hours it takes to do the `i-th` topic.

-In case a chosen chapter is too large to be studied in the remaining time, the algorithm will choose the next best option.
-If there are no chapters that would fit in the remaining time, the algorithm will suggest the best chapter to be partially studied.
+I will use a dynamic programming algorithm to determine the best combination of exercises to be completed.
+At every step, the algorithm calculates if for the given combination of hours remaining (`N-i`), `Kj` and `Tj` it would be better to skip the exercise or include it in the study plan.

+The formula is `memo[i][j] = Math.max(memo[i][j-1], memo[Math.max(0, i-time[j])][j-1] + questions[j])`, where `i` is the
+current amount of hours already studied, `j` is the number of the chapter in question.
+If the first term of the `Math.max()` function is bigger, we are better with skipping the current chapter.
+If the latter is bigger, that means we would gain more from studying the current chapter.

+To put it in a more abstract way, at a point in time `i`, we "look back" and see how the path chosen at hour `i - Tj` to study the current chapter, compares to all other paths that would lead us to the current time `i`, but at the end of the previous chapter (`j-1`).
+This propagates through the memory matrix and leads to the result (total number of problems which the students studied) at `memo[N][M]`.

+From there, we backtrack, to find the chapters that lead to this optimal solution.
+To find them, we check if the value in the memory array at position `[currentHour][j]` is equal to the value from `[currentHour-Tj][j-1]` plus `K[j]`.
+If they are equal, it means that the `j-th` chapter is part of the optimal solution.

 ## Input
 Please refer to the _input.txt_ file under _src/resources_.